 Creativity was put to the test as Ana and Gina planned their summer wedding in Escondido, California, and the result was more than either of them could have imagined.

 By Team Equally Wed | Photography by Kaysha Weiner

-Ana and Gina tied the knot in a rustic ceremony at Hidden Valley Retreat and Spa in Escondido Calif., approximately 450 miles north from their home in Oakland.
+Ana and Gina tied the knot in a rustic ceremony at Hidden Valley Retreat and Spa in Escondido Calif., approximately 450 miles south from their home in Oakland.
 Searching online, they stumbled across the natural estate and immediately knew that it was the place they would exchange vows.
 “We called them immediately, long after business hours had ended, and booked it sight unseen,” explains Ana of their serendipitous choice.
 “We made a trip the following month and loved the energy, style and gorgeous setting of Hidden Valley.”

 Planning over long distance was a familiar setting for Ana and Gina, whose love grew over nightly marathon Google Video Chat sessions (“Interrupted frequently by Ana’s old overheating laptop!” adds Gina) thanks to the couple’s cross-country relationship.
 Eventually, they loaded all of Ana’s prized possessions into her tiny 1993 Mazda MX-3 and set out on a wild adventure from Ana’s home in Philadelphia to Gina’s in Oakland, Calif., where they settled into blissful domestic bliss.

 A planning process consisting of four road trips to San Diego and meticulously coordinating with the staff and their event planner, Elisa Suter, resulted in a day that was beyond their dreams by bringing their DIY vision to life.
 “It was absolutely exhausting but turned out gorgeously, certainly an event worthy of our love and relationship,” says Gina.